top of page

 Structuring Your Year with Textbooks

 Textbooks are like the backbone of your homeschool curriculum.
 They provide structure, pacing, and a roadmap for the year ahead.
-But don't worry, using textbooks doesn't mean your homeschool has to be as dry as a desert.
-Here's how to make them work for you:
+But it's important to remember that having textbooks in your homeschool doesn't mean the space is empty.

 2. Ensure Consistency in Subject Coverage: Make sure you're giving each subject the love and attention it deserves.
-Some subjects, like math and reading, might need daily practice to keep those skills sharp.
+Some subjects, like math and reading, need daily practice to keep those skills sharp.
 Others, like history or science, can be tackled a few times a week.
 Find a rhythm that works for your family and stick to it as much as possible.

 Pro Tip: Grab a calendar and map out your year, including holidays, field trips, and potential sick days.
 That way, you can pace yourself and avoid any last-minute cramming sessions.